Tiro-health/fhir-dataframes/README.md

 ## ⭐ Highlights ⭐

-- Convenient way to FHIR resources with deeply nested structures to a flat Pandas DataFrame.
+- Convenient way to map FHIR resources with deeply nested structures to a flat Pandas DataFrame.
 - Easy pythonic way to handle CodeableConcepts, Codings and ValueSets (FHIR Terminology)

 **Stay tuned and [watch this repo](https://github.com/Tiro-health/fhir-dataframes/subscription).**